Ostyak: Khanty

-The Khanty language, also known as Hanty, Khant, Xanty, or Ostyak, is a Uralic language with about 9,500 native speakers.
+The Khanty languages, also known as Hanty, Khant, Xanty, or Ostyak, are a Uralic language group with about 9,500 native speakers.

 Ket

 The Kets historically lived near the Yenisei River in the Krasnoyarsk Krai district of Russia.
 The Imperial Russians originally called them Ostyak, and later Yenisei Ostyak.
 Fewer than 1,500 people identified themselves as Ket during the 2002 Russian census.

 The Ket language, also known as Imbatski-Ket or Yenisei Ostyak, is a Yeniseian language.
 It is considered severely endangered to moribund.

 Selkup

 The Selkup people were known as Ostyak-Samoyeds until the 1930s.
 They are descended from both Yeniseian and Samoyedic peoples, and live in the northern parts of the Siberian plain.
 About 4,000 people identified as Selkup during the 2002 Russian census.

 The Selkup language, also known as Selkups, Chumyl' Khumyt, Shöl Khumyt, Shösh Gulla, Syusugulla, or Ostyak Samoyed, is a Uralic Samoyedic language with perhaps two thousand or more native speakers.
 The northern dialect is taught in some schools.